Holy Trinity Church

 -

-Welcome Conversations – Third Saturday of the month, usually 11am –midday.
+Welcome Conversations – Usually the third Saturday of the month.

 -